 When saving for retirement, it's not always easy to know where to start.
 The myriad of retirement plans available can be confusing.
 If you don't have a representative who can guide you and explain what funds and fees are within the retirement plan, you may give up and walk away.
 But wait!
 When you walk away, you are giving away free money and delaying your savings for retirement.

 So, how do you start saving for retirement?
 You start saving for retirement by investing in your employer's plan as soon as you are eligible.
 Before becoming eligible, do research and educate yourself on the funds within the plan and the fees associated with that plan.
 Most employers will put your retirement savings into a Target Retirement Fund if you do not make an election.
 This could be the most secure option for you until you can research the available funds.
 However, don't stop there when determining the best return on investment for your retirement fund.

 Here are some things that you can do to educate yourself on your investment options:

 Talk to a financial advisor.

 Decide your risk tolerance (stocks versus bonds).

 Call the funding organization or go to their website to compare the fund options.

 After determining your risk tolerance and selecting the funds you want to invest your retirement savings in, INVEST in your future.
-The most important step is to act as soon as possible.
+The most crucial step is to act as soon as possible.
 Find out how Fritz Gilbert did it.